revrobotDutyZero/robot_library/README.md

     * point/route and motion control test
     * obstacle detection and avoidance test

 By calling the mentioned functions, users are able to control and monitor the provided robot platform.
-Please read source code in package `gobot_msg_srv` to know more detail.
+Please read source code in package `gobot_msg` to know more detail.